danielraffel/CloudBeatMonitor/README.md

-# README for tailscale-monitor-restart
+# README for CloudBeatMonitor

 ## Summary
-The `tailscale-monitor-restart` project contains two Google Cloud Functions that work together to monitor and maintain the health of a virtual machine (VM) running in a Tailscale network.
+The `CloudBeatMonitor` project contains two Google Cloud Functions that work together to monitor and maintain the health of a virtual machine (VM) running in a Tailscale network.
 The functions leverage Google Cloud Firestore for tracking the VM's "heartbeat" and Google Cloud Compute Engine for restarting the VM if it becomes unresponsive.

 ## Description
 This project aims to ensure high availability of a VM by: